Anthony Rizzo Player Props: Yankees vs. Rangers

 Anthony Rizzo At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 25th, and he is 39th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 34th, his on-base percentage ranks 29th, and he is 40th in the league in slugging.

+- Rizzo will look to extend his four-game hitting streak.
+He's batting .263 during his last games.

-- Rizzo has picked up a hit in 21 of 26 games this year, with multiple hits five times.
+- Rizzo has picked up a hit in 81.5% of his 27 games this year, with multiple hits in 18.5% of them.

-- Looking at the 26 games he has played this season, he's went deep in four of them (15.4%), and in 4.5% of his trips to the dish.
+- He has gone deep in four games this season (14.8%), leaving the park in 4.3% of his trips to the plate.

-- Rizzo has driven home a run in nine games this year (34.6%), including more than one RBI in 15.4% of his games.
+- Rizzo has driven home a run in nine games this season (33.3%), including more than one RBI in 14.8% of his games.

+- He has scored a run in 10 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.